Tokyo Olympic venues lined up, schedule remains the same - WHIZ News

 They spoke from Japan to a full session of the IOC membership meeting online.

-Estimates in Japan say the delay will cost $2 billion to $6 billion, with Japanese taxpayers picking up the bills.
-Olympic officials have not given any overall cost estimate.
+Estimates in Japan say the delay will cost $2 billion to $6 billion, with Japanese taxpayers picking up most of the bills.
+Olympic officials have not given any overall cost estimates, and have not specified the cost of renegotiating contracts for venues and other facilities.

+“Now we have a mammoth task ahead of us,” International Olympic Committee president Thomas Bach said Friday.
+“Organizing these postponed Olympic Games is very different from organizing Olympic Games in normal circumstances.
+Nobody knows today how the world will look in July and August of next year.
+This is why we have to prepare for multiple scenarios.”

 The opening ceremony for the Olympics will be on July 23, 2021.
 However, women’s softball and soccer will open on July 21, men’s soccer on July 22, and archery and rowing on July 23.